 Conclusion

 CSR is powerful for building interactive, application-like websites.
 Its strength lies in providing a fluid user experience after the initial load.
 However, the trade-offs include potential SEO difficulties and slower initial content display.
 The choice often comes down to the primary goals of the web application: a content-rich, easily discoverable site might lean away from pure CSR, while a tool-focused, highly interactive platform might embrace it.
-Understanding these nuances is as important as Data Governance and Ethics in handling user information.

 With a clear understanding of both SSR and CSR, we can now directly compare them.